pwittlinger/02476_mlops_group36/reports/README.md

 >
 > Answer:

---- For our projec, we mostly used Docker for inference and deployement.
-We used Docker to make predictions and handle curl requests and we also deployed it on GCP.---
+--- For our project, we mostly used Docker for inference and deployement.
+We used Docker to make predictions and handle curl requests and we also deployed it on GCP. ---

 ### Question 16